Creating Your First Projection

 At this point, you can also choose to explore our Recommendations feature

-The Recommendations modal provides information about the client's Retirement Goal, whether it's over or underfunded, and ways that you can make it fully funded through adjusting their retirement age, spending, or savings.
+The Recommendations modal provides information about the client's Retirement Goal, whether it's over or underfunded, and ways to make it fully funded through adjusting their Retirement Age, Spending, or Savings

-To see what changes would allow you to make the plan fully funded, you can select Calculate in any of the 4 adjustment tiles.
-You can Calculate and see the adjustment that would be required (i.e., the new retirement age, spending level, savings required), or you can decide if you'd like to Apply & Run to apply that change to the current plan.
+To see what changes would fully fund their goal, select Calculate in any of the 4 adjustment tiles.
+You can Calculate and see the adjustment that would be required and then decide if you'd like to Apply & Run that option in the current plan.

 13